Solving The Puzzle — Clinicians

 The University of Arkansas Medical School released this guide to systems change, as well as approaches to implementing changes, and strategies for action.

 When a clinician spends time discussing tobacco with a patient or family, it is important to get paid for the time spent by coding correctly.
 Below are some tools that can help.

 - AAP Tobacco Coding Fact Sheet

 This resource is a helpful tool for pediatric health care providers and staff to ensure appropriate coding for their work in tobacco prevention and control counseling.
-Created by American Academy of Pediatrics coding experts, this fact sheet offers CPT codes for inpatient and outpatient settings, as well as ICD-9-CM codes for medical diagnoses, comorbid diseases, and related supplemental codes.
+Created by American Academy of Pediatrics coding experts, this fact sheet offers CPT codes for inpatient and outpatient settings, as well as ICD-9 and ICD-10 codes for medical diagnoses, comorbid diseases, and related supplemental codes.
 At the end of the coding section are six short scenarios with applicable codes and diagnoses.